bravecollective/eve-recruitment/README.md

 ## Roles
 Each recruitment ad (either corporation or group) has two roles associated with it: `{name} recruiter`, and `{name}
-director`.
+director` or `{name} manager`.
 The former allows seeing corp members (for corps), and applications.
 The latter allows managing the ad.

 The role `admin` is incredibly powerful, and can assign any role to any character registered on the website.
 The role `group admin` allows creation of group ads.